stripe-samples/subscription-use-cases/usage-based-subscriptions/README.md

 ### Pre-requisite:

 Stripe v2 endpoint requires a [Sandbox](https://docs.stripe.com/sandboxes) secret key.
-Please create a sandbox account and use a Sandbox API key in this project.r
+Please create a sandbox account and use a Sandbox API key in this project.

 ## How to run locally